For more media links see StefanieGreen.com.

 Dr. Stefanie Green spent 10 years in general practice and another 12 years working exclusively in maternity and newborn care.
 She changed her focus in 2016 and now spends the great majority of her clinical time working in assisted dying.

 Based in Victoria BC, Dr. Green is the co-founder and current President of the Canadian Association of MAiD Assessors and Providers (CAMAP).
-She is a co-lead for the Canadian MAiD Curriculum Project, is medical advisor to the BC Ministry of Health MAiD oversight committee and moderator of CAMAP's national online forum.
+She is a co-lead for the Canadian MAiD Curriculum Project, is medical advisor to the BC Ministry of Health MAiD oversight committee, and moderator of CAMAP's national online forum.

 Dr. Green enjoys speaking about MAiD to the public, to health care communities and to a wide range of audiences locally, nationally, and internationally.
 She is clinical faculty at UBC and UVic, and she is the author of the internationally bestselling "This Is Assisted Dying" (Scribner) about her first year providing assisted dying in Canada.

 In the Press